 Caring responsibilities

-Fifty percent of females and 51% of males reported they had caring responsibilities.
+Te Taunaki 2021 reported that fifty percent of females and 51% of males had caring responsibilities.

-Reported caring responsibilities increase with age, peaking for the 40–44-year age group at 75%, before declining for older age groups.
+Reported caring responsibilities increased with age, peaking for the 40–44-year age group at 75%, before declining for older age groups.

 Reported caring responsibilities also varied by ethnicity.
 Pacific employees had the highest proportion reporting caring responsibilities (67%), followed by Māori (57%), Asian (52%), MELAA and European (both 47%) employees.